m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 ### How can I compile the java files myself?

 You need to have java 17.0.8 installed somewhere as PZ needs an older java version to compile.
-We provided the right javac.exe file for you, which should work right off the bat.
-Or, you can get it from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html (TODO: verify it doesn't need the entire folder, if so add folder)
+You can get it from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html

 Once you've installed java 17.0.8 and downloaded the java files to compile, locate your javac.exe and run the following command: